sonnyg/electron-hero-browser/README.md

 An Electron project requires three files:

 - index.html: The web page rendered by default.
 - main.js: Starts the app and creates a browser window to render HTML.
 - package.json: Lists the application dependencies, meta data and files needed.

+In order to build and package this application, both electron-prebuilt and electron-packager need to be installed.
+I installed mine at the global level because of their size.

+To package the application run npm run-script package.

+I have only configured the packager for mac osx because I'm like that.